-The administrative staff, also known as the "Admins", is there to assist the conference participants in the committees.
+The administrative staff, also known as the 'Admins", is there to assist the conference participants in the committees.
 They are responsible for the correspondence between the participants, counting of votes and showing of seats.
 The administrative staff serves during ceremonies, plenary and committee sessions.
 Each committee has 2 administrative staff members.
-During the ceremonies and plenary sessions the administrative staff members gather to work together.
-There are 39 administrative staff members directed by the Administrative Manager.
+During the ceremonies and plenary sessions, the administrative staff members gather to work together.